 - Revitalizes both the male & female reproductive systems*

-Mucuna pruriens is useful in disorders of a tridoshic origin – those that involve vata, pitta, and kapha – but it is most balancing to vata and pitta.
-It is a very building herb, one that promotes muscle mass, body weight and can increase kapha.3, 1 Mucuna pruriens is primarily sweet and bitter, and is quite warming.
+Mucuna pruriens is useful in disorders of a tridoshic origin—those that involve vata, pitta, and kapha—but it is most balancing to vata and pitta.
+(If you do not know your dosha, we recommend that you take our free dosha quiz to see if these seeds might be the right herb for you.)
+Mucuna pruriens is a very building herb, one that promotes muscle mass, body weight and can increase kapha.3, 1 Mucuna pruriens is primarily sweet and bitter, and is quite warming.
 It has an affinity for all of the tissues in the body, but is especially suited to balance the nervous, reproductive, and digestive systems.1

 Mucuna pruriens for the Nervous System